 Align with Studs/Joists

-Align with Studs/Joists – aligns panels with studs or joists.
+Align with Studs/Joists – aligns panels with joists.

 Allow to Split on Second King/Joist